micfun123/ComSci-NEA/README.md

 ## Key Features:

--2D Physics Simulation: The project accurately simulates 2D collisions between circular billiard balls, considering their mass and velocity.
+- 2D Physics Simulation: The project accurately simulates 2D collisions between circular billiard balls, considering their mass and velocity.

--Customizable Ball Properties: Users can add new balls with custom initial velocities, positions, and masses.
+- Customizable Ball Properties: Users can add new balls with custom initial velocities, positions, and masses.

--Adjustable Damping: The damping factor, which influences the energy loss during collisions, can be modified by the user.
+- Adjustable Damping: The damping factor, which influences the energy loss during collisions, can be modified by the user.

--Interactive Controls:
+- Interactive Controls:

     -Pause/Play: Press the Spacebar to toggle between pausing and playing the simulation.